 The sequence is also edited in a very confusing way.
 Collins is clearly shown firing at the rear of the chopper.
 But after it explodes, we cut back to Collins who is now in front of the wreckage.
 Did he teleport at some point in proceedings?

 The second chopper fireball is rather juicy especially the way the flames consume the wreckage.
 But it is spoilt by the sudden switch to a model helicopter which is completely different to the real one we just saw take off.

 Despite a good track record of regularly destroying helicopters director Antonio Margheriti has never pushed the boundaries of the genre.
 Once again, he fails to bring anything new to the art.

 There is a hunky chunk of helicopter action for chopper fans to enjoy.
 A particular highlight is the raid on a village which supports the guerrillas.
 Choppers, with flame throwers fitted, to them fly in at night to torch the village.

 It’s a shame that the amount of love, care and attention that was put into realising the explosion of the airplane wasn’t put into the destruction of the helicopter.
-Director Anthony Margeriti energies were sadly misdirected on this occasion.
+Director Antonio Margeriti energies were sadly misdirected on this occasion.